marshyski/pal/README.md

       retries: 1
       # Pause in seconds before running the next retry
       retry_interval: 10
+      # Trigger webhook HTTP request with the name defined in the pal.yml file
+      webhooks:
+        - webhook_name_defined_in_pal.yml
       # Run action(s) on_error
       run:
         - group: group_name